[Home]

 - Build a team that can cyberattack top AI companies and their supporting govts, and publish leaked info publicly.

-- Find information about people's values, decisions and decision-making processes that makes them look bad in the eyes of the public.
+- Find information about people's values, decisions and decision-making processes that makes them look bad in the eyes of the public, and leak that.
 This helps grow the mass movement against AI.

 - Example: Find video proof Sam Altman raped his sister (if he did) and leak it to the public.

 - If building such a team from scratch is too hard, maybe go join Russian intelligence instead, and support their cyber work against AI companies.
-(Weak opinion)
+(Weak opinion that this has high positive impact.)

 - If you have a background in military, espionage or private security

-- Get yourself hired at an AI company, with the goal of covertly persuading more people there to become whistleblowers in the public interest.
-(Weak opinion)
+- Get yourself hired at an AI company, with the goal of covertly persuading more people there to become whistleblowers, either now or later on.

 - Most people (including most whistleblowers) don't have the psychological training required to succeed at a plan like this, but you might.

 - If this plan is too hard, maybe go join Russian intelligence instead, support their espionage work against AI companies.
-(Weak opinion)
+(Weak opinion that this has high positive impact.)

 If you are a powerful person